MingChiangChang/pyPhaseLabel/README.md

 ### Functions
 - `create_phases` create `CrystalPhase` objects from a given input file.
 - `evaluate_obj` evaluates custom objects and return the reconstructed x-ray pattern.
 - `optimize_phases` takes a `PhaseModel` object, q vector, the given pattern and other parameters (see code comments) as input.
 It optimize the lattice parameters and the background to get an optimal result with the given error metric.
+If `gives_uncertatinty` flag equals `True`, the function returns a tuple {Optimized_PhaseModel, uncertainty_estimates_of_parameters}.
+Note that the uncertainty is based on Hessian and since background model is linear, there are no uncertatinty estimate for background parameters.
 - `optimize_all` takes `PhaseModel` or `CrystalPhase`(s) and optimize its lattice parameters and peak intensities to fit the given pattern.
 See source code for the details of its arguments.
 - `fit_amorphous` formulates the way to fit amorphous background, which is to include a `Wildcard` object and a smooth `BackgroundModel` into a `PhaseModel` object and optimize it.
 - `search` take a `LazyTree` and the same set of input parameter as `optimize_phases` and do a tree search to search for the best phase.
 The return is a list of list which contains the optimized node at each level.
 Complexity is O(kn) where n is the number of potential phases and k is the number of the best node you search at each level. (see `test.py`)